sarahciston/shequalifies/posts/field1-cowriting.md

 >“As writing and other visual arts became the privileged bearers of memory and messages, weaving withdrew into its own screens.
 Both canvases and paper reduce the complexities of weaving to raw materials on which images and signs are imposed: the cloths from which woven patterns once emerged now become backcloths, passive matrices on which images are imposed and interpreted as if from on high.
 Images are no longer carried in the weave, but imprinted on its surface” (Plant 1998, 69)
 “The processes themselves become dematerialized as myths, legends, and metaphors.”
 (Plant 1998, 70)

-#### Poster

->“With databases , most often, the individual is constituted in absentia, only indirect evidence [...] closer to the instance of writing, with the reader-subject being hailed by an absent author.
-But [...] the writer is known, even if only as a writer, and is an individual or finite group of individuals.
-The reader very often intentionally selects to be interpellated by the particular author, whereas in the example of computer databases that is rarely if ever the case.
-Interpellation by database is a complicated configuration of unconsciousness, indirection, automation, and absent-mindedness both on the part of the producer of the database and on the part of the individual subject being constituted by it” (Poster 1995, 90).

->“The cultural function of databases is not so much the institution of dominant power structures against the individual but in restructuring the nature of the individual” (Poster 1995, 93).
->“The process of subject constitution was one of "subjectification," of producing individuals with a (false) sense of their own interiority.
-With the super-panopticon, on the contrary, subject constitution takes an opposing course of "objectification," of producing individuals with dispersed identities, identities of which the individuals might not even be aware.”
-(Poster 1995, 93).
->“A politics of databases, then, would respond to the cultural form of subjectification in postmodernity.
-Instead of developing a resistant politics of privacy to counter the alleged incursions of databases on the autonomous individual, we need to understand the forms of agency appropriate to a dispersed, multiple subject and to generate strategies of resistance appropriate to that "identity formation” (Poster 1995, 93).

 ### artists